Adam Gemili: 2015–19

-Gemili qualified for both the individual 100m and 200m at the 2019 World Athletics Championships in Doha, Qatar.
-He was eliminated in the 100m at the semi-final stage, missing out on qualification for the final via a photo finish.
-He narrowly missed out on a medal in the 200m final, leading the race coming off the bend but ultimately finishing in fourth place.
+Gemili qualified for both the individual 100 m and 200 m at the 2019 World Athletics Championships in Doha, Qatar.
+He was eliminated in the 100 m at the semi-final stage, missing out on qualification for the final via a photo finish.
+He narrowly missed out on a medal in the 200 m final, leading the race coming off the bend but ultimately finishing in fourth place.
 He ran the first leg of the men's 4 × 100 m relay, winning a silver medal behind the United States in a new European record time of 37.36 seconds.

 Off track, in November 2019 Gemili led a group of 20 British athletes including Mo Farah, Katarina Johnson-Thompson and Laura Muir who threatened to take legal action against the British Olympic Association regarding the interpretation of the International Olympic Committee's Rule 40 contained in guidelines which had been recently issued by the association.
 Rule 40 restricts use of Olympic-related terms in marketing by non-approved sponsors: the athletes argued that the BOA's interpretation of the rule was too restrictive regarding how they could promote their individual sponsors.
 In March 2020 the athletes reached an agreement with the BOA which would allow athletes more opportunities to promote their sponsors during and immediately before and after the Games.
 In July 2020, Gemili was announced as a board member of the track and field athletes' union, the Athletics Association.